josephjohnjj/intro-to-numba/docs/source/tutorial/GPU/.ipynb_checkpoints/gpu_vect-checkpoint.rst

 In Numba's `@guvectorize` functions, there is no explicit return statement.
 Instead, the output is passed via the output argument (in this case, `res`).
 Numba modifies this array in place.
 When invoking the function, the result is automatically returned because Numba allocates an output array for you.

-**Key Points:**

-1. **In-place Modification**: The `res` array is the output, which is modified in place within the `guvectorize` function.
+**In-place Modification**: The `res` array is the output, which is modified in place within the `guvectorize` function.

-2. **Return**: When calling the `guvectorize`-decorated function, even though the function doesn't explicitly return anything, Numba provides the output array based on the function signature.
+**Return**: When calling the `guvectorize`-decorated function, even though the function doesn't explicitly return anything, Numba provides the output array based on the function signature.